Evelynn M. Hammonds: E-mail search scandal at Harvard

 In March 2013, Hammonds and Harvard Faculty of Arts and Sciences dean Michael D. Smith announced that they had ordered a search of the email records of Harvard administrators in order to identify whether individuals had leaked information to the media regarding the university's investigation of the 2012 Harvard cheating scandal.
 Hammonds and Smith had asked the administrators whether or not they leaked any information to anybody, in response to The Crimson publishing a description of an internal email regarding the cheating scandal and athletes' eligibility.
 No administrators came forward; Hammonds and Smith informed these administrators that there would need to be additional investigation.
-In response, Hammonds ordered an email search and identified the individual responsible for disseminating these internal email communications.
+In response, Hammonds and Smith ordered an email search and identified the individual responsible for disseminating these internal email communications.

-In April, Hammonds announced that her earlier statement had not been complete as she had failed to recollect a second email search, this time of the account of the specific Allston Burr Resident Dean responsible for the leak.
-Hammonds did not inform Smith of this second search, violating the Faculty of Arts and Sciences' email privacy policy.

 The Harvard Crimson called on Hammonds to resign.
 Then, on May 28, Hammonds announced that she would resign to lead a new Harvard research program on race and gender in science.
 Hammonds said that her decision to resign was unrelated to the email search incident.

 A review that the university commissioned from an outside law firm, released in July 2013, concluded that "FAS Administrators acting in good faith undertook [the email searches] in order to proceed with and complete the disciplinary proceedings of the Administrative Board and to protect the confidentiality of that process."